 What is Arm Lift Surgery?

-An arm lift surgery or a brachioplasty is a surgical procedure that aims to smoother the skin by trimming down excess skin and fat between the underarm and the elbow.
+An arm lift surgery or a brachioplasty is a surgical procedure that aims to smoothen the skin by trimming down excess skin and fat between the underarm and the elbow.

 The picture below shows a dangling, drooping or sagging skin of the upper arm – an inescapable outcome if you are to grow older.